vafeond/BareMetalCapers/guides/01_Setup_RedBoardTurbo.md

 * *[Requirement]* Sparkfun RedBoard Turbo
   - Alternatives:
-    - Many features will work on any *samd21* development board, but if not using the RedBoard Turbo features of this project specific to it will need modification
+    - Many features will work on any *SAMD21* development board, but if not using the *RedBoard Turbo* features of this project specific to it will need modification
     - The Docker environment and build system could be a starting point for any ARM-based project

 * *[Requirement]* Run the toolchain
-  - My setup: Debian 12 desktop with `make`
+  - My setup: Debian 12 desktop with `make` (I do not use the Docker containers discussed below)
     - I `ssh` into the desktop from a laptop and attach to a `tmux` session
     - `make` allows use of the project build system
+    - Development cutomizations:
-    - I use a custom linker script via build system variable `LINK_COMMAND_EXE_CMDARG` to copy generated executables to a NAS, where a Windows laptop can download them for programming
+      - [`c`]: I use a custom linker script via build system variable `LINK_COMMAND_EXE_CMDARG` to copy executables to a NAS
+      - [`Rust`]: I extend `cargo-bbuild` with a command to copy executables to a NAS, renaming them with "rust_" prefix
+      - A Windows laptop can download executables from the NAS and run the programmer
   - Alternatives:
     - Any machine that can run Docker (use the provided Dockerfile)
-        - Windows is a good choice if using the *Seggar EDU Mini* programmer, though hopefully I can make a non-Windows option available
+        - Windows is a good choice if using the *Seggar EDU Mini* programmer, though hopefully I can make a non-Windows option available eventually
     - The toolchain [downloads page](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)
       has executables for Windows, Linux, and Mac.
 Presumably an of these will work as a host.